thedrp/thedrp.github.io/resources/cycle.md

 - Strength drains upon evo (but Training doesn't)
 - Evo attempts to happen every 60-90 minutes.
 - Strength hearts must be full (4) for evo to succeed
+- 5 Training squares = 1 Strength heart.
+Training drops every 15 minutes.
 - 30m w/lights off will put a Digimon to sleep
 - Shaking will wake up a sleeping Digimon
 - If an alarm is set, they won't wake until the alarm rings (won't wake below Rookie)
 - Special Mode vs Normal Mode (Egg > Fresh > In-Training VS Rookie+)
 - 3 Secret Mega Digimon, only by Jogressing from regular Mega.
 Same power level?
 - Failed Jogress can result in Injury
+- Any Champion or Mega can Jogress with any other.
+Type combo determines outcome.
+- Champions and Megas can Jogress together, each raising one level.
+- Secret Megas can only be reached via Jogressed, and cannot Jogress themselves.

 ### Special Mode
 -----